 On the positive side, we discussed a few actions that may help financial access.
 For example, in February the Treasury Department met with leaders of NGOs active in Afghanistan.
 The focus of the meeting was 2022 FAQs, “designed to bring more clarity about food and agricultural shipments, support to public hospitals, salary support for teachers and healthcare workers, support for municipal water systems, bank transactions, and cash shipments.”

-Finally in December, the United Nations Security Council approved a resolution (2664) “” Our colleagues at the Charity and Security Network applauded the resolution.
+Finally, in December, the United Nations Security Council approved a resolution (2664) “establishing a humanitarian carve-out to the asset freeze measures imposed by UN sanctions regimes.”
+Our colleagues at the Charity and Security Network applauded the resolution.

 AMLA, AMLA, just how long does it take….

 We spent much time in programs and conversations touching on updates to the many sections of AMLA still to result in final regulations, reports, or proposals.
 Certainly, the community is aware of the lack of resources and staff at FinCEN that have hampered the release of a number of eagerly awaited changes such as the national priorities rule, BSA coverage of antiquities, and the beneficial owner registry, just to name a few.
 2023 has the potential of being either extremely busy with new obligations or a relative status quo.
 Whether Congress remains aggressive in oversight is a very open question given the 2022 House election results, so it may be a few months before we discern if there is a focus on AML/Sanctions/CTF issues.
 I have my doubts…